LinZiyang666/CS341-SystemProgramming/luscious_locks/HW0.md

 ### Memory allocation using `malloc`, the heap, and time
 1. If I want to use data after the lifetime of the function it was created in ends, where should I put it?
 How do I put it there?
 - I should put it on the heap.
 I put it there by allocating memory (i.e: using `malloc(X)`, which asks the kernel for X bytes of memory.
-- An alternative would be to mark the variable as `static`, as this would make the variable persist in memory for the lifetime of the program.

 2. What are the differences between heap and stack memory?
 - The stack is faster, as we only push and pop variables on it, and we can navigate it using the base pointer (BP).
 The heap is slower, as it allocates memory and this is a tedious process.
-Both are stored in RAM.
+Both are stored in RAM (Memory).
 Stack does static memory allocation, while the heap allocates memory dynamically.
 3. Are there other kinds of memory in a process?
-- Yes, see C memory layout: TEXT segmemnt, DATA (Initialized variables), .bss (Uninitialized variables).
+- Yes, see C memory layout: TEXT segment (i.e.: where the code lives in), DATA (Initialized variables), .bss (Uninitialized variables), etc.
 4. Fill in the blank: "In a good C program, for every malloc, there is a free".
 ### Heap allocation gotchas
 5. What is one reason `malloc` can fail?